 Gender equality in the labour market

 Gender equality means that women and men have the same rights, obligations and opportunities within all important areas of life.
 The Government has set targets for increasing gender equality in Sweden (read more about this in Chapter 4).
-When a society makes the best of both men's and women's skills and creativity, this contributes to greater justice and economic growth.
+When a society makes the best of both men's and women's skills and creativity, this contributes to greater justice and economic growth, among other things.

 Sweden is, in many ways, a country where there is gender equality.
 About 80 per cent of all women in Sweden aged 20 to 64 work outside of the home, which is a high proportion compared to many other countries.
 However, there are is a lack of gender equality in the labour market.
 Women who work in the same professions as men usually have lower wages, despite doing the same job as men.
 There are fewer women than men in the senior management of companies.
 Research also shows that there are differences between the opportunities men and women have to combine work with family life.
 Women do the majority of housework, even if they work just as much as men.
 More women than men take parental leave for longer periods.